-The carrying value and the recoverability of exploration and evaluation assets - Management has determined that exploration and evaluation costs incurred which were capitalized may have future economic benefits and may be economically recoverable.
+The carrying value and the recoverability of exploration and evaluation assets and deferred acquisition costs - Management has determined that exploration and evaluation, and deferred acquisition costs which were capitalized may have future economic benefits and may be economically recoverable.
 Management uses several criteria in its assessments of economic recoverability and probability of future economic benefits including geologic and other technical information, scoping and feasibility studies, accessibility of facilities and existing permits.